bitnami/containers/bitnami/postgresql/README.md

 # Configuration

+## On container start

+When the container is executed, it will execute the files with extension `.sh` located at `/docker-entrypoint-preinitdb.d` before initializing or starting postgresql.

+In order to have your custom files inside the docker image you can mount them as a volume.

 ## Initializing a new instance

-When the container is executed for the first time, it will execute the files with extensions `.sh`, `.sql` and `.sql.gz` located at `/docker-entrypoint-initdb.d`.
+When the container is executed for the first time, it will execute the files with extensions `.sh`, `.sql` and `.sql.gz` located at `/docker-entrypoint-initdb.d` after starting postgresql.

 In order to have your custom files inside the docker image you can mount them as a volume.